top of page

 Anthony Marwood and Tien-Hsin Cindy Wu, violins; Melissa Reardon, viola; Raman Ramakrishnan, cello; Anthony Manzo, bass; Alexander Fiterstein, clarinet; Gina Cuffari, bassoon; Zohar Schondorf, horn

-Concert run time is approximately 1 hour and 45 minutes, including a brief pause.
-The concert will be live streamed for free on our YouTube channel, with te archived stream available to view for 24 hours.
+Concert run time is approximately 1 hour and 45 minutes, including a brief intermission.
+The concert will be live-streamed for free on our YouTube channel.
+The archived stream will be available to view for 24 hours.

 Meet The Artists